Repository Management with Nexus

 The download with the Nexus Maven Plugin is deprecated and has been replaced with the Nexus M2Settings Maven Plugin.

-For security reason the settings download requires a HTTPS
+For security reasons, the settings download requires an HTTPS

 connection to your Nexus instance.
 If you are running Nexus via plain

 The required configuration parameters can either be supplied as invocation parameters or when prompted by the plugin and are: